risk assessment training

 Employers are required by law to make sure a competent person conducts a risk assessment in the UK.
 This implies that the individual in charge of conducting the evaluation should be sufficiently knowledgeable about the tasks at hand as well as the regulations.

 An employee with sufficient training, guidance and practice will be able to perform a risk assessment.
-Risk management courses and online risk assessment training can help prepare an employee to conduct risk assessments legally and safely.
+Risk management courses can help prepare an employee to conduct risk assessments legally and safely.

 Yes.
-Upon completing this risk assessment online course, you can download a printable risk assessment certification.
+Upon completing this online course, you can download a printable risk assessment certification.
 The certificate is approved by IIRSM.
-Prospective employers recognise an IIRSM-approved certificate as a valuable and credible accreditation.
+Prospective employers recognise an IIRSM-approved certificate as a valuable and credible qualification.